liruijia2017/Local-gap-density-for-clustering-high-dimensional-data-with-varying-densities/README.md

 This is a MATLAB implementation of the algorithm LGD presented in the following paper.

-Local gap density for clustering high-dimensional data.
+Local gap density for clustering high-dimensional data with varying densities.
 Ruijia Li, Xiaofei Yang, Xiaolong Qin, William Zhu. https://www.sciencedirect.com/science/article/pii/S0950705119303636.